 Last fall, as members of Brampton Cycling Advisory Committee and BikeBrampton chatted in the parking garage under City Hall after a committee meeting, I overheard John and David talking about planning a cycling trip from Ottawa to Brampton for Canada’s 150th birthday.
+Their inspiration came from Budi Tahir, a Brampton senior who circumnavigated Lake Ontario on his bike in 2013.
 My ears perked up.
 I have long dreamed of cycling across Canada since meeting a cross-Canada cyclist on our family trip trip driving through the Rocky Mountains in 1983, but for one reason or another I have never managed to do a trip by bike.
 I asked them for details and they asked me if I would be interested.
 I replied that I would.

 We dropped off our bikes and luggage at John’s house this evening.

 Here’s a picture of David and Dayle removing the pedals from my bike so that it will fit in the bike box.
 We had a small hiccough when it seemed that one of my pedals wouldn’t come off, but a rubber mallet came to the rescue.

 This is the inside of the trailer with everything loaded, except for Nelson’s bike and suitcase, which will arrive with Nelson tomorrow morning.

 Finally, a picture of the gang, absent Nelson, who doesn’t live in Brampton, and Rani, who had already dropped her things off and left.
 From left to right – Jim, Lisa, Dayle, David and John.